 The officers for 2018 are:

 Bob Friedman, Membership Chair

 Did we mention?
 Our Society doesn’t receive any funding from the Township; we raise funds from donors and patrons.
 It would help us a lot if you could make a donation on our website.
-We’re an IRS-registered 501(c)(3) non-profit organization, so your donation would be tax-deductible in the United States.
+We’re an IRS-registered 501(c)(3) non-profit organization (our IRS tax-exempt EIN is 47-3718703), so your donation would be tax-deductible in the United States.